emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Short tags are widely used, 32-bit tags are standard in most radio link layers including 5G {{Sec5G}}, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are common in media-encryption applications.
 Audio packets are small, numerous, and ephemeral.
 As such, they are highly sensitive to cryptographic overhead, but forgery of individual packets is not a big concern as it typically is barely noticeable as each packet often only encodes 20 ms of audio.
 Due to its weaknesses, GCM is typically not used with short tags.
 The result is either decreased performance from larger than needed tags {{MoQ}}, or decreased performance from using much slower constructions such as AES-CTR combined with HMAC {{RFC3711}}{{RFC9605}}.
 Short tags are also useful to protect packets whose payloads are secured at higher layers, protocols where the security is given by the sum of the tag lengths, and in constrained radio networks, where the low bandwidth preclude many repeated trial.
 For all applications of short tags it is essential that the MAC behaves like an ideal MAC, i.e., the forgery probability is ≈ 2<sup>-tag_length</sup> even after many generated MACs, many forgery attempts, and after a successful forgery.
 For a comprehensive discussion on the use cases and requirements of short tags, see {{Comments38B}}.

-This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}} and Inoue et al. {{Inoue}}.
+This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface, allowing it to be used with any keystream generator, not just 128-bit block ciphers.
-The main differences from GCM {{GCM}} are the introduction of an additional subkey Q, the derivation of fresh subkeys H and Q for each nonce, and the replacement of the GHASH function with the POLYVAL function from AES-GCM-SIV {{RFC8452}}, and the replacement of masking with injective non-zero padding, see {{GCM-SST}}.
+The main differences from GCM {{GCM}} are the introduction of an additional subkey Q, the derivation of fresh subkeys H and Q for each nonce, and the replacement of the GHASH function with the POLYVAL function from AES-GCM-SIV {{RFC8452}}, see {{GCM-SST}}.
 These changes enable truncated tags with near-ideal forgery probabilities, even against multiple forgery attacks, see {{Security}}.
 GCM-SST is designed for use in unicast security protocols with replay protection, where its authentication tag behaves like an ideal MAC.
-Its performance is similar to GCM {{GCM}}, with the additional AES invocation compensated by the use of POLYVAL, the ”little-endian version” of GHASH, which is faster on little-endian architectures.
+Its performance is similar to GCM {{GCM}}, with the two additional AES invocations compensated by the use of POLYVAL, the ”little-endian version” of GHASH, which is faster on little-endian architectures.
 GCM-SST retains the additive encryption characteristic of GCM, which enables efficient implementations on modern processor architectures, see {{Gueron}} and Section 2.4 of {{GCM-Update}}.

 This document also registers several GCM-SST instances using Advanced Encryption Standard (AES) {{AES}} and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}} in counter mode as keystream generators and with tag lengths of 32, 64, 96, and 112 bits, see {{AES-GCM-SST}}.
 The authentication tags in all registered GCM-SST instances behave like ideal MACs, which is not the case at all for GCM {{GCM}}.
 3GPP has standardized the use of Rijndael-256-256 for authentication and key generation in 3GPP TS 35.234–35.237 {{WID23}}.
 NIST is anticipated to standardize Rijndael-256-256 {{Options}}, although there may be revisions to the key schedule.

 GCM-SST was originally developed by ETSI SAGE, under the name Mac5G, following a request from 3GPP, with several years of discussion and refinement contributing to its design {{SAGE23}}{{SAGE24}}.
 Mac5G is constructed similarly to the integrity algorithms used for SNOW 3G {{UIA2}} and ZUC {{EIA3}}.
 3GPP has decided to standardize Mac5G for use with AES-256 {{AES}}, SNOW 5G {{SNOW}}, and ZUC-256 {{ZUC}} in 3GPP TS 35.240–35.248 {{WID24}}.
-GCM-SST is an evolution of Mac5G incorporating the ideas proposed by Inoue et al. {{Inoue}}.

 # Conventions and Definitions